X::AdHoc is the type into which objects are wrapped if they are thrown as exceptions, but don't inherit from Exception.

 Defined as:

 Throws a fatal Exception.
-The default exception handler prints each element of the list to $*ERR
+The default exception handler prints each element of the list to $*ERR (STDERR).

-value, its value will be used as the Exception to throw if it's of type Exception, otherwise, it will be used as payload of X::AdHoc exception.
-If $!
+If the subroutine form is called without arguments, the value of $! variable is checked.
+If it is set to a .DEFINITE value, its value will be used as the Exception to throw if it's of type Exception, otherwise, it will be used as payload of X::AdHoc exception.
+If $! is not .DEFINITE, X::AdHoc with string "Died" as payload will be thrown.

-will print by default the line number where it happens
+die will print by default the line number where it happens

-die "Dead";# OUTPUT: «(exit code 1) Dead # in block <unit> at /tmp/dead.p6 line 1»
+# OUTPUT: «(exit code 1) Dead # in block

-level and thus can be changed to anything we want by capturing the exception using CATCH
+However, that default behavior is governed at the Exception level and thus can be changed to anything we want by capturing the exception using CATCH.
+This can be used, for instance, to suppress line numbers.

-CATCH ;die "Dead" # OUTPUT: «Dead»
+default { .payload.say } }; die "Dead" # OUTPUT: «Dead»

 (Exception) sub warn §